Meat Hope

 Meat Hope Inc. (ミートホープ株式会社, Mito Hopu Kabushiki-gaisha) was a meat processing and wholesaling company headquartered in Tomakomai, Hokkaido, Japan.
-It went bankrupt in 2007 after several scandals of fraudulently labeling foodstuffs, including a ground beef fraud scandal.
+It went bankrupt in 2007 after several scandals of fraudulently labeled foodstuffs, including a ground beef fraud scandal.

 The fraud came to light after a former executive felt called upon to become a whistleblower.
 This led to the opening of Japan's Consumer Affairs Agency on September 1, 2009, a month ahead of schedule.

 Summary

 Meat Hope was established in 1976 by Minoru Tanaka.
 When Tanaka, who originally worked for a different meat provider, founded his company, he originally focused on the production and supplying of meat products.
 In January 2006, they had about 100 employees and about 500 employees if including associated companies.

 After graduating from junior high school, Tanaka worked his way up the corporate ladder.
 In doing so, he helped expand the business and grow the company.
 With Tanaka as the president and supported by his sons as executives and presidents of associated companies, the company was a typical family business (See also #Associated Companies).

 In April 2006, a year before the ground beef fraud scandal, Tanaka was awarded the Minister of Education, Culture, Sports, Science and Technology Commendation for Innovation (he later returned the commendation).
 He was awarded for the development of "a processor that could uniformly mix the red meat and fat in ground beef."